ebelnikola/GILT_TNR_R/Readme.md

 ```
 julia install_packages.jl
 ```
-If there are any problems at this step, try using the second version of the installer script as follows:
+If there are any problems at this step, try using the second version of the install script as follows:
 ```
 julia install_packages_v2.jl
 ```